Classes and SeminarsModern Herbal MedicineAbout UsContact UsJoin Us

 Please click the section on the top the page to learn more about therapeutic exercises.

-Our Chinese Medicine Doctors at Sanjiu are all world-class with exceptionally experienced and qualified in their areas of practice:
+Our Chinese Medicine Practitioners at Sanjiu are all world-class with exceptionally experienced and qualified in their areas of practice:

 • All of them were graduated from famous and recognized Medical Universities studying Chinese Medicine and acupuncture.